delacrixmorgan/repositoryflow-android/README.md

-# Repository with Flow and Data Store
+# Repository with Flow

-WIP
+Showing 4 types of Repository pattern that allows you to observe the changes through Kotlin flow.

+1) SharedPreferences
+2) HashMap
+3) Flow
+4) DataStore